ldesgoui/tf2-comp-fixes/INTERNALS.md

 included.
 The Quick-Fix still benefits from the speed boost while a demoman is charging.

-## Fix Ghost Crossbow Bolts & Projectiles Ignore Teammates
+## Fix Projectiles Ignore Teammates

 The virtual method `bool CBaseProjectile::CanCollideWithTeammates(*this)` returns the field `m_bCanCollideWithTeammates` which is initialized to false and